 Why Are Electronic Drums So Expensive?

 Well-known brands can command the price just based on their reputation.
 That does not mean that they are not worth it, though.
-Roland and Yamaha have been around for a really long time, and it’s only logical that they are the leaders when it comes to the newest e-drum technologies.
+Roland and Yamaha have been around for a long time, and it’s only logical that they are the leaders when it comes to the newest e-drum technologies.

 What’s The Difference Between Expensive Electronic Drums and Cheap Ones?